 The kind of huge disconnect we witnessed between the paper futures markets in gold and silver (where there was massive selling) and the physical bullion market (where there was unprecedented buying) can only exist for a relatively short time.
 Investors can expect prices to rise sharply as the physical market asserts a more leading role in driving prices.

 Recent events are somewhat reminiscent of the dramatic 2008 correction in gold and silver (and, also, of silver prices in 2015): Spot prices fell sharply, but big demand in the physical market drove premiums through the roof as available dealer stocks came under pressure.
 Lead times for delivery of almost all silver bullion forms extended by weeks if not months

-During last month's correction, overwhelming demand led to available supplies tightening almost immediately – especially with regard to pre-1965 90% silver coins and 100-ounce bars.
+During last month's correction, overwhelming demand led to available supplies tightening almost immediately – especially with regard to junk silver coins and 100-ounce American silver bars.
 Premiums rose significantly within just a few days – nearly doubling from their pre-correction levels.
 (However, these problems have since eased.)

 One-ounce silver rounds such as our exclusive "Don't Tread on Me" and Walking Liberty rounds give you more silver for your money than government-minted coins.
 This is especially true when comparing our privately minted bullion products to American Silver Eagles.
 Premiums on Silver Eagles are now well above 10%.